ChokeGuy/rpc-websocket-event/README.md

-# RPC HTTP Event Service
+# RPC Websocket Event Service

-RPC HTTP Event Service is a Node.js-based application that listens for and processes blockchain events emitted by smart contracts via RPC (Remote Procedure Calls) on EVM (Ethereum Virtual Machine) compatible blockchains.
+RPC Websocket Event Service is a Node.js-based application that listens for and processes blockchain events emitted by smart contracts via RPC (Remote Procedure Calls) on EVM (Ethereum Virtual Machine) compatible blockchains.
 The service captures these events, processes them in real-time, and stores them in both a Redis cache and MongoDB database for easy access and long-term storage.

 ## Features